 Each year we would like to offer as many extracurricular activities as possible to students and these are based on staff willingness to sponsor a club as well as available funding and other resources.
 This section will continue to be updated, as we are able to make decisions regarding clubs to offer our students this year.

 SPECIALS CLASSES (MILL LEVY ARTS PROGRAMMING)

-Sabin has instruction in art, music, technology and physical education (PE) for students on a rotating basis in Kindergarten-5th grade.
-All class periods will last for 45 minutes and students will rotate through art, music, PE and technology if appropriate in a repeating pattern throughout the year.
+International Academy has instruction in art, technology and physical education (PE) for students on a rotating basis in ECE-5th grade.
+All class periods will last for 45 minutes and students will rotate through art, PE and technology throughout the year.
 In addition, for our non-Spanish speaking students, we offer an additional elective where they learn Spanish three days a week.
 We believe that this is aligned to our core values.

 During the first semester and second semester we honor students that have met the criteria for perfect attendance.
 Perfect attendance is earned with less than a half-day of absence or 3 or less tardies for the year.
 Students receive certificates for this achievement.

 COLLABORATIVE SCHOOL COMMITTEE (CSC) Under Colorado State Law, every school in Colorado is required to have an advisory group.
 At International Academy of Denver this committee is the Collaborative School Committee.
 The purpose of the school advisory group is to work with the principal and the community to develop, implement and review the School Improvement Plan; to review the budget, student and school performance and achievement; and to assist in reporting achievement information to the community.